dapr/dapr/tests/docs/running-e2e-test.md

     # export GOOS=linux
     # export GOARCH=amd64

-    # If you want to use a single container image `dapr` for all Dapr components, uncomment and set this.
+    # If you want to use a single container image `dapr` instead of individual images
+    # (like sentry, injector, daprd, etc.), uncomment and set this.
-    # export USE_DEV_IMAGE=true
+    # export ONLY_DAPR_IMAGE=true

     # Do not set DAPR_TEST_ENV if you do not use minikube
     export DAPR_TEST_ENV=minikube